 This year we will investigate options for moving our development application lodgement and assessment processes to an electronic environment.

 One of the key objectives of this project is to improve ease of access to the service for our customers.

-Operating in an electronic environment our current process is largely dependent on physical files that can be lost, burnt a disaster or fire.
+Operating in an electronic environment will also improve risk management as our current process is largely dependent on physical files that can be lost, burnt or otherwise destroyed in the event of a disaster or fire.